parisepigenetics/RASflow_EDC/README.md

 [...]
 ```

-the job name will be `RASflow` and Slurm output (only for the snakemake commands, not for the jobs launched by snakemake) will go to `TheFolderIwant/RASflow-%j.out`.
+the job name will be `RASflow` and SLURM output (only for the snakemake commands, not for the jobs launched by snakemake) will go to `TheFolderIwant/RASflow-%j.out`.

 ### 4. **env.yaml** [Facultative]

-RASflow relies on a conda environment, you can check the version of the tools (and eventually modify them) in `workflow/env.yaml`.
+RASflow relies on a Conda environment, you can check the version of the tools (and eventually modify them) in `workflow/env.yaml`.
 Note that conflicts between versions are frequent and might be tricky to solve.

 ```yaml
 [username@clust-slurm-client RASflow_IFB]$ cat workflow/env.yaml